open-component-model/ocm-spec/doc/01-model/02-elements-toplevel.md

       imageReference: ghcr.io/open-component-model/helmexample/charts/mariadb:12.2.7
 ```

-The access type `ociArtifact` however is also used for container images:
+The access method type `ociArtifact` however is also used for container images:

 ```yaml
 ...